 Hiring managers must ensure that all departmental approvals have been met before submitting a vacancy to the Student Employment Office

-- The hiring manager sends a completed Position Description Form to the Student Employment Office for advertising.
-Guidelines for determining hourly pay rate can be found here.
+- Forward a completed Position Description Form to the Student Employment Office at email@example.com for advertising.

-- The SEO announces job openings via the student list-serve.
-Students submit resumes and other required documents to the SEO.
-The SEO will collect all documents and forward to the hiring manager immediately following the application deadline.
+- The Student Employment Office will advertise job openings via the student list serve.
+Students submit resumes and other required documents to the Student Employment Office at firstname.lastname@example.org.
+The Student Employment Office will collect all requested documents and forward these to the hiring manager immediately following the application deadline.

-- The new student employee and the hiring manager complete their respective on-line hiring forms.
+- Student employee (new hires and rehires) and hiring manager complete their respective on-line hiring forms.

 - Hiring departments must permit flexibility in the scheduling of student workers with respect to tests, papers, or other class requirements.